dynamsoft-docs/capture-vision-docs/parameters/reference/document-normalizer-task-setting/content-type.md

 # ContentType

 Parameter `ContentType` defines which contents are the targeting objects.
-Currently, the supported contents are:

-- Document pages
-- Table

 ```json
 {